 Investment in Central America could work in concert with a new focus on border security in the south — a wall, in other words.
 Jessica Vaughan, director of policy studies at the Center for Immigration Studies, says the time is right for a serious fortification plan.
 “Mexico has never really cared much about migrants moving through Mexico because they knew most were headed for the United States,” she says.
 “But now with Trump policy changes that cause more migrants to be stalled in Mexico, it’s a problem for Mexico too.
 This would help alleviate that.”

 A wall wouldn’t need to cover the entire 500-mile border — large swaths are impassable, comprised of mountains and jungles.
 There would need to be border patrols, too.
 (A group unfortunately susceptible to bribes, as current circumstances show.)
 And the out-migration from Central America won’t stop until Honduras, El Salvador and Guatemala stop being bywords for corruption, violence and impoverishment.
 Mr. Lopez Obrador is correct when he argues that investment in the region is needed.
 But a wall could help, too.
 A wall coupled with investment would be good for the United States, Mexico and Central Americans, as fleeing their countries on foot makes them vulnerable to any manner of exploitation and violence.
+Large projects like this need heavy equipment and rigging services.

 Todd Bensman, a one-time journalist and former official with the Texas Department of Public Safety’s Intelligence and Counterterrorism Division, says that as much as the Mexican government may want to see its southern border brought under control, it’s not going to want to spend its own resources to do so.
 In other words, Uncle Sam will have to foot the bill.